 Matter is anything that takes up space and has mass.
 Taking up space means that an object has a measurable volume.
 Mass indicates how much force is required to move the object.
-Variations of matter include antimatter and dark matter.
+Variations of matter include classical matter and dark matter.

 Make things matter

 Matter is the Stuff Around You - Chem4Kids.com

 Matter: Definition & the Five States of Matter - LiveScience.com

 Do you have any questions, comments, or opinions on this subject?
 If so, send an email with your feedback.
 I will try to get back to you as soon as possible.

 Click on a button to bookmark or share this page through Twitter, Facebook, email, or other services: